Medicare FAQs

 - investigating tip offs.

-1. Avoid professional isolation
+Avoid professional isolation

 Stay in touch with your peers – talk to them about the way you bill Medicare.
-In Medicare compliance, ‘inappropriate practice’ can be established if any aspect of your conduct in relation to Medicare services is deemed unacceptable to your peers.
+In the Departments Medicare compliance, ‘inappropriate practice’ can be established if any aspect of your conduct in relation to Medicare services is deemed unacceptable to your peers.
 This may include the adequacy of your medical records, the level of services rendered or the appropriateness of prescriptions.
 Practising in a manner that is different from your peers is not necessarily inappropriate.
 However, your capacity to know and consciously employ the distinction is only valid if you understand what common practice is and how you are deviating from it.

 It is, therefore, essential that you keep up to date with your clinical knowledge and your peer network.
 Practising in isolation from your peers can lead to a host of clinical and medico-legal issues, including variance in Medicare services that may attract scrutiny or criticism.

-2. Ensure that you keep up to date with the Medicare billing rules
+Ensure that you keep up to date with the Medicare billing rules

 Regularly check MBS Online (MBS Online - MBS Online) to stay up to date with the full item description for all Medicare item numbers that you bill, as well as the relevant explanatory notes.

-3. Maintain control of your billings
+Maintain control of your billings

 Links:

-Avant - Podcast: It happened to me: Medicare compliance letter
+Avant podcast: It happened to me: Medicare compliance letter

 Audits do not review the clinical appropriateness of your treatment decisions.

 Generally, you will be sent a letter that will explain the audit.
-You should send all of the correspondence to Avant so we can assist you.
-Please send it to nca@avant.org.au.

 It is likely that you will be notified of a concern and asked to produce documentation that supports your charging of a particular MBS item number.
 This is known as a ‘Notice to Produce’.

-The Notice to Produce will explain the department’s concern, details of the benefit or service that needs to be substantiated and the type of information that will help substantiate those services.
+The Notice to Produce will explain the Department’s concern, details of the benefit or service that needs to be substantiated and the type of information that will help substantiate those services.
 That information will likely be in your medical records.

 If your documentation does not confirm that all elements required for a particular item number have been met, then you may be required to pay back funds to Medicare.